Trump search: What may come next in inquiry with legal peril - NewsBreak

 Trump search: What may come next in inquiry with legal peril

-WASHINGTON — (AP) — A newly released FBI document helps flesh out the contours of an investigation into classified material at former President Donald Trump's Florida estate.
-But plenty of questions remain, especially because half the affidavit, which spelled out the FBI's rationale for searching the property, was blacked out.
+A newly released FBI document helps flesh out the contours of an investigation into classified material at former President Donald Trump 's Florida estate.
+But plenty of questions remain, especially because half the affidavit, which spelled out the FBI’s rationale for searching the property, was blacked out.

 It all raises questions whether a crime was committed and, if so, by whom.
 Answers may not come quickly.